vivarium-collective/vivarium-core/doc/getting_started_dev.rst

     $ python --version
     Python <version>

-Make sure you see a version at least 3.6.
+Make sure you see a version beginning with 3.8, 3.9, or 3.10.

 *Install*